html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-push-notifications-on-the-open-web.md

-notification title and message with something specific, or going a step further and caching some pages or data so that when the user clicks on the notification, everything is immediately available when the browser is opened—even if the network isn't available at that time
+notification title and message with something specific, or going a step further and caching some pages or data so that when the user clicks on the notification, everything is immediately available when the browser is opened—even if the network isn't available at that time.

 In the following code we fetch some data from an API, convert the response to an object and use it to populate our notification.